navidrome/navidrome/README.md

 - Automatically monitors your library for changes, importing new files and reloading new metadata
 - [Themeable](ui/src/themes/README.md), modern and responsive Web interface based on Material UI, to manage users and browse your library
 - Compatible with all Subsonic/Madsonic/Airsonic clients.
-See bellow for a list of tested clients
+See below for a list of tested clients
 - Transcoding/Downsampling on-the-fly.
 Can be set per user/player.
 Opus encoding is supported
 - Integrated music player (WIP)